st4554/Defender-Cab-Verification-Tool/README.md

 - Open a single `.cab` via file picker and verify its contents.
 - Per-file results shown in the UI and exportable to CSV.
 - Generates timestamped logs in the `logs` folder.
+- Added Website links for Microsoft Defender Anti-Virus Definitions*, Platform Updates and Security Center**.

+*Will download the latest available definition exe file.
+**Only available in the x64 and ARM64 versions.

 ## Supported Architectures